-First, I offer congratulations on your success.
+First, I congratulate you on your success.
 Second, I ask, are you ready for what’s coming next?

 Successful innovation isn’t a lonely sport.
-The better you do, the more “friends” show up at the party—customers as well as competitors.
+In fact, the better you do, the more “friends” show up at the party—customers as well as competitors.

 As your product ages, many interesting factors begin to change its surrounding landscape: